-The Tacoma is not a place to spend a lot of time because of its compromised seating position and the lack of a telescoping steering wheel, which we just don't get.
+The Tacoma is not a place to spend a lot of time because of its compromised seating position poorly telescoping steering wheel, which moves only about two inches.
 It's also hard to see out of over the top of the hood.

 Rear Seats: It's tight back there in double cab configuration, and the seat cushions are flat.
 Legroom is tight, too.

 NVH (noise/vibration/harshness): The knobby tires make noise at highway speeds, and the engine sounds like its being worked hard.
 The cabin is solidly built, at least.

 Visibility: The seating position isn't the best, and visibility is compromised in tight situations.
 The rear camera is a necessity for backing u.

 Climate: The heated seats worked well, as did the climate system thanks to the big circular vents.